QContinueUm/FAC-Website/README.md

 # Founders & Coders Application
-I learned a bunch of stuff and am now ready to apply to FAC!
+I learned a bunch of stuff and applied to FAC!

-I'm tracking my progress through the prerequisite material and other relevant self-assigned material <a href="https://github.com/QContinueUm/QContinueUm.github.io/projects/1">in the Projects tab</a>.
+I tracked my progress through the prerequisite material and other relevant self-assigned material <a href="https://github.com/QContinueUm/QContinueUm.github.io/projects/1">in the Projects tab</a>.

-Stay tuned for further updates!